KnutAKorneliussen/DP83822/README.md

 ## About
 STM32 BSP library doesn't support DP83822 PHY, this uses the exact same interface and can be considered a stand-in for the missing BSP driver.
-Tested with STM32H743, with NetXDuo/ThreadX
+Tested with STM32H743, using NetXDuo/ThreadX

 ## Example
 ```